seidelj/uchicago_pgg/README.md

 <br />
 <img src="https://s3.amazonaws.com/labgames/instructions/step4.png" width="500"/>
 <br />
 5. Distribute links to the subject's computers.
-You can either use the "Session-wide link".
+You can use the "Session-wide link".
 Make sure you enter this link on computers 1 and a time.
 If the link is initialized simultaniously on two seperate computers you may end up assiging two players to the same participant session.
 OR you can use a unique link on each computer.
 <br />
 <img src="https://s3.amazonaws.com/labgames/instructions/step5.png" width="500"/>
 <br />